yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

     <!--If you have specific ideas about how we can fix this, let us know. -->
     ```
-5. Click **Submit new issue**.
+4. Click **Submit new issue**.

-Once the issue is created, GitHub will send an email notification to you and to the maintainers of the project informing about the new issue.
+When the issue is created, GitHub sends an email notification to you and to the maintainers of the project.
 You can also find your issue on the Axway-Open-Docs [list of issues](https://github.com/Axway/axway-open-docs/issues).

-The maintainers will review the issue and, either fix it if possible or involve the R&D subject matter experts if it needs further investigation.
-If the R&D needs to be involved, a Jira ticket will be created to track the issue internally.
-It is important that you monitor your GitHub email notifications to follow-up with the updates of your issue.
+The maintainers will review the issue.
+If the problem is straightforward the maintainers will fix it as soon as possible.
+If the issue needs further investigation or clarification from a subject matter expert, an internal JIRA ticket will be created and added to the product backlog.

+It is important that you monitor your GitHub email notifications to keep informed of any updates to your issue.

 ## Troubleshooting